 ESN is a student association offering several events throughout the year for both Dutch and international students.

 The city of Groningen has 50,000 students (roughly a quarter of the population) and there are a number of events that take part at the start of the Academic year to help you get to know others who have recently arrived in the city.
-The KEI-Week is the biggest student introduction week and takes place from the 15th - 19th August 2016.
+The KEI-Week is the biggest student introduction week and takes place every year before the start of the academic year.

 The Academic calendar runs from September 1st to July 30th and all faculties follow a semester calendar, with the first semester lasting from September to December and the second semester starting in February.
 You should check your faculty's Academic calendar for specific dates, as these can differ.

 An overview of the closing days of the University buildings can be found on the Opening hours and closing days page.

 The University of Groningen Regulations covering all the institution's activities can be found here.

 Plagiarism is a serious offence, which involves stealing somebody else's work and claiming it is your (original) work without crediting the other person.
 The University of Groningen wishes to actively identify and prevent this and considers it a serious offence.

 Committing plagiarism can have serious consequences for students who present someone else's work as their own.
 Some guidance on how to properly provide citations for your work and more information on plagiarism can be found here.

 Ben je een Nederlandse studiekiezer?
 Ga dan naar onze pagina's voor Nederlandse studenten.